-Arriving after the Second Summer of Love, Ambient House/Techno grew as an offshoot of Acid House, and was usually played in the chill out rooms of all night dance clubs, or at home with headphones.
-It developed during the 90s in the UK, alongside rave music, jungle and many other genres, and many artists incorporated a lot of those sounds as the decade wore on.
-Mostly listened to off the dance floor, Ambient House/Techno grew out of London clubs and into a leisure activity with a reduced focus on the groove and an increased appreciation of music that could not be danced to altogether.
+Immediately after the Second Summer of Love, Ambient House/Techno grew as an offshoot of Acid House and was usually played in the chill out rooms of all night dance clubs, or at home with headphones.
+It developed during the 90s in the UK, alongside rave and jungle, among others, but incorporated influences from progressive rock and ambient music.
+Mostly listened to off the dance floor, Ambient House/Techno grew out of London clubs and into a leisure activity with a reduced focus on the groove and an increased focus on ambient music that could not be danced to.

 One of the first subgenres to emerge from the UK during the emergence of Acid House, Ambient House took inspiration from artists like Brian Eno, Pink Floyd and the dub music of Lee “Scratch” Perry.
-The beginnings of the music can be traced to the late 80s in the London nightclub Heaven, with Paul Oakenfold hosting the “Land of Oz” events and Alex Paterson and Jimmy Cauty playing ambient music in the club’s “White Room” where punters could relax and take a break from the frenzied pace of more beat-driven music.
+The beginnings of the music can be traced to the late 80s in the London nightclub Heaven, with Paul Oakenfold’s “Land of Oz” events.
+But it was the club’s “White Room” where Alex Paterson and Jimmy Cauty played ambient music to punters looking to relax and come down from the frenzied pace of more beat-driven music.
 The duo DJed and produced under the name The Orb, and would often spin Acid House tracks without percussion and layered with BBC samples and other material to produce an audio/visual experience heavy with effects.

-The culmination of these performances is The Orb’s 1989 A Huge Ever Growing Pulsating Brain That Rules from the Centre of the Ultraworld, a 19-minute live mix recorded for John Peel’s BBC Radio 1 program and originally titled “Loving You” from the Minnie Riperton sample used.
-Jimmy Cauty also produced Chill Out, taking some material from the same production sessions with Paterson at The KLF studio Trancentral, and released it with KLF partner Bill Drummond under the KLF Communcations label in 1990.
-With their DJ sets and work in the studio, Alex Paterson and Jimmy Cauty created the template for Ambient House and inspired nearly everything in the genre that followed.
+The performances eventually produced The Orb’s 1989 A Huge Ever Growing Pulsating Brain That Rules from the Centre of the Ultraworld, a 19-minute live mix recorded for John Peel’s BBC Radio 1 program and originally titled “Loving You” from the Minnie Riperton sample used.
+Jimmy Cauty also produced Chill Out, taking some material from the same production sessions with Paterson at Cauty’s Trancentral studio and releasing it with KLF partner Bill Drummond under their KLF Communcations label in 1990.
+With their DJ sets and studio work, Alex Paterson and Jimmy Cauty created the template for Ambient House.

-Ambient House was not a genre that produced a lot of singles, because most of the first musicians releasing music in this genre were DJs, refining sets down to EP length songs like The Orb’s Blue Room, which peaked at #8 in the UK in 1992 and at 39 minutes is still the longest single ever to chart.
-The KLF’s Chill Out is also meant to be listened to straight through, its 45 minutes a musical journey through the American Southeast features samples of Elvis, steel guitar and a traveling salesman’s pitch.
+Ambient House was not a genre that produced a lot of singles, because most of the first musicians releasing music in this genre were DJs that refined their sets down to EP length songs.
+One example, The Orb’s Blue Room, peaked at #8 in the UK in 1992 and at 39 minutes is still the longest single ever to chart.
+The KLF’s Chill Out is also meant to be listened to straight through, attempting to provide a musical journey through the American Southeast in 45 minutes.
+The classic album features samples of Elvis, steel guitar and a traveling salesman’s pitch and is highly recommended.

 The Orb – Little Fluffy Clouds (1990)